legendarycode3/mastering-javaScript-course/README.md

 	The DOM combines “javascript” and Html together .
 It gives javascript full control of the webpage. <br/>
-	Document Object Model (DOM) is a programming interface for web documents that allows JavaScript to access and manipulate the content, structure,
+	Document Object Model (DOM) is a programming interface for web documents that allows JavaScript to access and manipulate the content, structure, and style of a web page.
+The browser creates this tree-like representation of the

 	✔️ Syntax Rules For The DOM:  <br/>
 	The DOM contains “properties” [like:  body , title] that we can access using  the dot 	notation. <br/>